Ryren3/Sleep/README.md

 - `uses_ai` showed near-zero feature importance across all three models, suggesting that simply using AI (yes/no) is not a differentiating factor — what matters more is *how* it is used.
 - Social media hours showed a weak negative correlation with final scores.
 - Study hours showed a moderate positive correlation with final scores.
+- AI content generated is higher for students in the 'Low' category and lower for students in the 'High' category.

 ---